SoK: Security Below the OS -- A Security Analysis of UEFI: Background

-The following components on the motherboard are involved in the UEFI boot process~\cite{uefi_PI_1_8}: \textbf{SPI Flash Chip:} The Serial Peripheral Interface (SPI) flash chip, often referred to as the BIOS or firmware flash, is a non-volatile storage medium residing on the motherboard.
-It is used to store firmware that initializes the hardware and provides services for the system's software~\cite{wilkins2013uefi}.
-The exact contents of the SPI chip vary across the system manufacturers, the motherboard or device models, the UEFI firmware vendors, and the specific configuration of the system but, SPI typically contains the following: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \emph{UEFI Firmware:} This is the primary content of most SPI flash chips on PCs.
-It initializes the hardware, provides low-level services, and then hands off control to the operating system.
-UEFI utilizes the physical flash device as a storage repository.
-UEFI firmware is composed of a set of firmware volumes, each of which is composed of a set of firmware files, these files contain the most basic unit---the firmware segment.
+The Serial Peripheral Interface (SPI) flash chip, often referred to as the BIOS or firmware flash, is a non-volatile storage medium residing on the motherboard.
+It stores firmware that initializes hardware and provides services for the system's software~\cite{wilkins2013uefi}.
+The exact contents of the SPI chip vary depending on system manufacturers, motherboard or device models, UEFI firmware vendors, and system configuration: \begin{itemize} \item \emph{UEFI Firmware:} This is the primary content of most SPI flash chips on PCs.
+It initializes hardware, provides low-level services, and then hands off control to the operating system.
+UEFI uses the physical flash device as storage.
+UEFI firmware consists of firmware volumes, which contain firmware files, and these files contain the most basic unit---the firmware segment.

 \item \emph{UEFI Variables and Configuration Data:} On some systems, UEFI variables (such as boot order, security keys for Secure Boot, and other configuration settings) are stored in a dedicated region of the SPI flash chip.
 Not all UEFI variables are hard-coded onto the SPI chip.
-Many UEFI variables, such as boot order and system settings, are dynamically set and modified during system boot operation, or other run-time configuration details.
-Some variables, especially those related to system security like Secure Boot keys might be provisioned during manufacturing and they are not supposed to be changed under normal circumstances~\cite{UEFIvarPkKekDbDbx}.
+Many UEFI variables, such as boot order and system settings, are dynamically set and modified during system boot or other run-operations.
+Some variables, especially those related to system security, like Secure Boot keys, might be provisioned during manufacturing and are not intended to be changed under normal circumstances~\cite{UEFIvarPkKekDbDbx}.
 A few common such variables are: \begin{enumerate} \item \emph{Platform Key (PK):} Used in the Secure Boot process to verify the Key Exchange Key (KEK) and control its updates. \item \emph{Key Exchange Key:} Used to verify db and dbx updates. \item \emph{Allowed Signatures Database (db):} Contains keys and signatures of allowed bootloaders and drivers. \item \emph{Forbidden Signatures Database (dbx):} Contains revoked certificates of forbidden bootloaders and drivers in the form of their hashes. \end{enumerate}